scrollytelling/pageflow-oembed/README.md

 is up to date.
 And if you are using a really ancient browser, well, that's your choice.

-### Heads up: social scripts will be included in the page

-To create the best versions of embedded content, we usually include the JavaScript SDK a provider has created.
-For example, Twitter.
-The widget sans JS is hardly usable, and certainly won't open the Twitter app on your phone.
-If you hate the thought of being tracked on the interwebs, well, I hear what you're saying but we gotta be pragmatic.
-Should I make using the SDKs configurable?

 ## Scrollytelling.
 What's that now?

 We are [Scrollytelling](https://www.scrollytelling.io/).
-We enable online stories. we host multimedia content for national media.
+We enable online stories.
+We host stories for national media.
 We run a custom version of the awesome [Pageflow](https://github.com/codevise/pageflow) storytelling tool.
 We continously give back to the community and we hope that you'll enjoy this plugin too.